Dr. Mark Schell, Chair

 D. Vocal Auditions

-Students who wish to submit a video audition will be asked to submit the contact information for an accompanist or other music mentor who would be willing to administer the sight-singing portion of the video audition after the solo songs have been recorded.
+Students who wish to submit a video audition will be asked to provide contact information for an accompanist or other music mentor who would be willing to administer the sight-singing portion of the video audition after the solo songs have been recorded.

 E. Auditions for Class Enrollment